sseller2/bn/stevenQuestions.md

     http://support.google.com/webmasters/bin/answer.py?hl=en&answer=93633

-You would redirect your old URL to your new one to prevent search engine links becoming broken and thus avoid all pages losing their SEO reputation.
+You will have to redirect your old URL to your new one to prevent links breaking.
+Mistakes in this area can be costly and can ultimately result in search engine results breaking, external site links pointing inward breaking, and ultimately the entire SEO reputation of the site being lost.

 **.htaccess 301 redirect**